rybakj/page_networks/README.md

 Crucially, the higher score rely on breadth-first search, that is on random walks exploring starting node's neighborhood first (the green arrows in the figure above).
 We will make use of this observation when formulating unsupervised approaches combining node context and content.

+#### Shortcomings of context-based approaches

+It is widely recognised that methods such as Node2vec suffer from a number of drawbacks.
+In our setting the most relevant one are:
+1. Methods are not applicable to unseen nodes: If the BigQuery is ran over a different time period (e.g. more recent), new webpages (i.e. new nodes) are likely to be present.
+The random-walk based approaches discussed here cannot calculate ranking for such new nodes and the whole procedure needs to be re-fitted.
+2. These methods don't consider node features, e.g. the content of webpages.
+The ranking is thus based purely on the node context, i.e. on the user movement between webpages.

 ### 4.2 Context and content-based approaches